1. Head to toes

 — The easiest way to stay warm is with different layers.
 The colder it is, the more layers I wear.
 It is also important to have a very warm hat and something to protect your neck from the cold air.
 You lose most of your body heat through your head.

-— When travelling by foot or skis you don’t need so many layers, because you generate so much body heat from the movement, but if you stop you should have an extra warm jacket to put on.
-When I travel on snowmobile, I try to wear a windbreaker for my outer layer.
+— When traveling by foot or skis you don’t need so many layers, because you generate so much body heat from the movement, but if you stop you should have an extra warm jacket to put on.
+When I travel on a snowmobile, I try to wear a windbreaker for my outer layer.
 Also, I try to cover my face with a balaclava as well as possible, so the wind factor won’t freeze my face.

 — Keeping dry in cold temperatures is very simple.
 Just don´t go inside when you are full of snow.
 That way, it doesn’t melt and wet your clothes.
 If you are moving a lot and start to sweat, then you just take one or two layers away.
 The important thing is to keep your feet, hands and head warm and dry with good gear.
 If you start sweating, change into dry clothes.
 If you start to feel cold, move a little to generate body heat.

 There is a chance of getting wet in the cold too: you might sweat or get wet from the snow.
-This calls for moisture wicking materials that keep you warm even when moist.
+This calls for moisture-wicking materials that keep you warm even when moist.
 First, avoid cotton in every layer.
-Cotton is not only uncomfortable, but also potentially dangerous in freezing temperatures, especially against the skin.
+Cotton is not only uncomfortable but also potentially dangerous in freezing temperatures, especially against the skin.
 Cotton will get wet, stay wet and eventually make you cold.
 Try comparing wool and cotton yourself, and you’ll see the difference.

-Merino wool is very much the perfect material for winter socks, underwear, first layer and your beanie too.
+Merino wool is very much the perfect material for winter socks, underwear, the first layer and your beanie too.
 Wool keeps you warm and transfers moisture away from the body.
 It works.
 Even when wet.
 Thin wool garments will work like a charm in warmer weather too.
 If you want to avoid animal products, synthetic performance materials that mimic the qualities of wool make a good substitute.

 2. Drive safe

 When the temperature drops, the world gets slippery, and a million YouTube videos are born.
 But Finnish Lapland has a modern and maintained infrastructure, and that includes the roads, streets and highways.
-All winter long, from the first snowflake to the last, snow plows and snow gritters keep the roads clear and drivable.
+All winter long, from the first snowflake to the last, snowplows and snow gritters keep the roads clear and drivable.